Salomon Adv Skin 12 Running Hydration Vest Review

 A version of our kit to carry in the Adv Skin 12 for a long day out at altitude in the mountains.
 Photo by Trey French

 Holy pockets.
-The Salomon Adv Skin 12 has no shortage of pockets.
+The Salomon Adv Skin 12 has no shortage of pockets, though the 2025 version uses a less stretchy material which reduces capacity and impacts comfort.
 Here we go:

-• 1 internal bladder sleeve.
+1 internal bladder space.
 This large pocket is in the rear of the vest that sits closest to your body, or “center of mass,” to keep the bounce down.
-We found that the bounce is minimal with a 1.5L bladder in this pocket, especially with the dialed-in fitting adjustment for the rear pockets.
+We found that the bounce is minimal with a 2L bladder in this pocket, especially with the dialed-in fitting adjustment for the rear pockets.
+One upgrade of the 2025 version is that this space now can hold 2L rather than the 1.5L of previous versions.

-• 2 front stretch zipped pockets.
-We like to store small, easily lost items like sunscreen, chapstick, our phone (they’re pretty big pockets), and maybe some small nutrition items like Honey Stinger waffles, energy chews, or Tailwind packets.
+2 front stretch zipped pockets.
+We like to store small, easily lost items like sunscreen, chapstick, our phone (they’re pretty big pockets, though they’ve gotten a lot tighter on the latest version), and maybe some small nutrition items like energy chews or gels or Tailwind packets.
 These also work well for putting your wallet and keys on one side.
-We designate that zippered pocket as a security pocket that only gets opened when starting and finishing your run back at the car.
+We designate those zippered pockets as a security pocket that only gets opened when starting and finishing our run back at the car.

-• 2 shoulder stretch pockets.
+2 shoulder stretch pockets.
 These are layered over the water bottle pockets.
-We like to keep food and small compressible items here, like gloves or a warm hat.
+While they don’t zipper, they now overlap so small items can be securely tucked inside.
+In past versions, items could easily fall out.
+We like to keep trash, food, and small compressible items here, like a Garmin inReach Mini 2, gloves, or a warm hat.

 Volume

-Option #2 for storing a compact jacket.
+The bottom pocket is the best option for storing a jacket on the new version of the Salomon Adv Skin 12.
 The pass-through “tunnel pocket” is a typical design feature on running vests.
-The one on the Adv Skin 12 is easier to reach than many other vests but is still not the most natural arm-reach motion.
-Photo by Justin Walker
+The one on the Adv Skin 12 is easier to reach than many other vests but is still not the easiest shoulder motion.
+Photo by Kris LaRosa.

-Salomon offers the Adv Skin vest in an 5L version as well.
+Salomon offers the Adv Skin vest in a 5L version as well.
 Our reviewer wanted a general do-it-all vest, and the 12L checked those boxes for the storage needed for big days and carries.
-Because it condenses down, it handles lower volume days, too.
+Because it condenses down so well, it handles lower volume days, too.
 If you have a specific need for the Salomon Adv Skin and don’t anticipate ever using more than 8L, we can’t find a reason to advise against it.

 Weight

-The latest version of Salomon Adv, 12 in a unisex medium, is spec’d at 293 grams or roughly 10.3oz.
+The latest version of Salomon Adv, 12 in a unisex medium, weighs 247 grams or roughly 8.7 oz, down quite a bit from last version.oz.
 We’d say this is perfectly acceptable and lighter than we would anticipate without knowing, given all the pockets and toggles on the vest.
-Our previous version, sized at a men’s medium, made for a 37.5”-40” chest, measures 278 grams / 9.8oz.
+Our previous version, sized at a men’s medium, made for a 37.5”-40” chest, measures 293 grams / 10.3oz.
 Though this isn’t a delicate piece of gear, it might be best served by someone who treats it better than we do!

 Durability

 Durability is another area where the Adv Skin 12 shines.
-Constructed from high-quality materials and reinforced stitching, it’s lasted hundreds of miles over rugged terrain and repeated use with limited signs of wear and tear.
+Constructed from high-quality materials and reinforced stitching, it has lasted hundreds of miles over rugged terrain and repeated use with limited signs of wear and tear.

 Sizes available